Curt Kosswig: Career in Turkey, 1937–55

-Kosswig discovered, identified, and named many new species in this time, including the rare Saz Baligi and Aphanius splendens.
-In 1942, a colleague named a new genus of pupfishes as Kosswigichthys in his honor, which was renamed by Kosswig and that colleague (Dr. Soezer) in 1945 as Anatolichthys in honor of their place of origin in Anatolia.
-This genus is now called Aphanius.
+Kosswig discovered, identified, and named many new species in this time, including the rare Saz Baligi which means "reed fish" (Garra kemali) and Gölçük toothcarp (Aphanius splendens).
+In 1942, a colleague Dr. Sözer named a new genus of scaleless killifish Kosswigichthys in his honor.
+In 1945, Kosswig and this same colleague described a similar genus as Anatolichthys in honor of their place of origin in Anatolia.

-Dr. Kosswig continued publishing and research, and even took up the role of "adventurer" in search of new and lost species.
-In this context, in 1950 he became one of the first Europeans allowed by Turkey to cross the Euphrates into southeastern Turkey, on a voyage he organized and led "in pursuit of two ancient species—a saltwater fish in the hills above Lake Van and the fabled bald ibis of Birecik".
+Kosswig continued publishing and research, and even took up the role of "adventurer" in search of new and lost species.
+In this context, in 1950, he became one of the first Europeans allowed by Turkey to cross the Euphrates into southeastern Turkey, on a voyage he organized and led "in pursuit of two ancient species—a saltwater fish in the hills above Lake Van and the fabled bald ibis of Birecik".